starikcetin/Eflatun.SceneReference/README.md

 ## Scene Data Maps

+Settings regarding the scene data maps and the generator.

 ### Generation Triggers

 Controls when the scene data maps get regenerated.

-- After Scene Asset Change: Regenerate the map every time a scene asset changes (delete, create, move, rename).
+- After Scene Asset Change: Regenerate the maps every time a scene asset changes (delete, create, move, rename).

-- Before Enter Play Mode: Regenerate the map before entering play mode in the editor.
+- Before Enter Play Mode: Regenerate the maps before entering play mode in the editor.

-- Before Build: Regenerate the map before a build.
+- Before Build: Regenerate the maps before a build.

-- After Packages Resolve: Regenerate the map after UPM packages are resolved.
+- After Packages Resolve: Regenerate the maps after UPM packages are resolved.

-- After Addressables Change: Regenerate the map after addressable group entries change.
+- After Addressables Change: Regenerate the maps after addressable group entries change.
 Only relevant if you have addressables support enabled.

 It is recommended that you leave this option at _All_ unless you are debugging something.
-Failure to generate the map when needed can result in broken scene references in runtime.
+Failure to generate the maps when needed can result in broken scene references in runtime.

 > **Note**<br/>
 > _All_ and _Everything_ are the same thing.
 They both represent all triggers.